-For instance, if users ask queries in plain language, they receive responses in English.
-Such a scenario is possible as AI uses a natural language interface (NLI), which combines natural language processing (NLP) and natural language generation (NLG).
-This allows users to get a better understanding of their data with the help of simple exploration tools.
+Users can ask queries in plain language and receive responses in English using a natural language interface (NLI), which combines natural language processing (NLP) and natural language generation (NLG).
+As a result, they can obtain a greater understanding of their data using simple exploration tools.

 AI-Driven Visualization in BI

-Let us examine what a typical dataset looks like.
-It contains numerical elements, such as numbers, amounts, measures, etc. With Power BI embedded with AI capabilities built into the platform, properly analyzing this numerical information unearths new and critical insights for organizations.
-Despite the cumbersome nature of analyzing non-numerical data, the AI tools in Power BI examine text data and uncover new insights.
-The various AI visuals used in Power BI are smart narrative, key influencers, Q&A, and decomposition tree.
+A typical dataset contains numerical elements, such as numbers, amounts, measures, etc. Power BI has AI capabilities built right into the platform.
+Studying this numerical information correctly allows organizations to discover new insights.
+Although analyzing non-numerical data can be difficult, Power BI’s AI tools let organizations examine text data to uncover new insights.
+The types of AI visuals used in Power BI are:

-The primary function of key influencers is to analyze data, rank the necessary variables, and highlight them as major deciding factors.
-Key influencers help make sense of variables that influence a specific measure.
-Key influencers also undertake data analysis, rank the essential variables, and highlight those variables as major controlling elements.
-In addition, they also compare the relative weights of these aspects, enabling organizations to create visualizations while comprehending the influences on them and the reasons behind their appearance.
+The key influencers perform data analysis, rank the essential variables, and highlight those variables as major controlling elements.
+They also compare the relative weights of these aspects, enabling organizations to create their visuals while comprehending the influences on them and the reasons behind their appearance.

-Organizations need to see data in various dimensions, and the decomposition tree feature in Power BI allows similar functionality.
-It collects data automatically, enabling organizations to drill it down into multiple dimensions in any sequence.
-It is also valuable for discovering other dimensions that must be explored depending on a particular criterion since it is an AI visualization tool.
-The decomposition tree is helpful for organizations during ad hoc investigation and root cause analysis.
+The decomposition tree graphic allows organizations to see data in various dimensions.
+It collects data automatically, enabling it to drill down into the dimensions of data in any sequence.
+A decomposition tree is also helpful in discovering the next dimension to dive down into depending on a particular criterion since it’s an AI visualization.
+As a result, it’s a necessary tool for ad hoc investigation and root cause analysis.